 — Tenny Gee (@iamtennygee) June 15, 2018

-Here’s what you can look forward to on our blog every week.
-A book review post, an author of the week post introducing you to the author whose book we reviewed and an audio book review.
+Here’s what you can look forward to on our blog – written book review posts, audio book review posts and author of the week posts introducing you to the authors whose books we reviewed.
 We occasionally share our thoughts on reading and other book related matters too.